I was thinking it’s about time to write a post about understanding Fear, our chronic companion if we are alive.

-Really, it’s such a huge topic, and understanding it is so critical for our success and well-being.
+Really, fear is such a huge topic, and understanding it is so critical for our success and well-being.
 Helping people rise above their fears is probably the main thing I do as a coach.
 So, where do I begin?

 Then I realized, well, uh, I’m in the midst of tackling some fears right now so I might as well get personal here.
 The Exposure Fear in me is resisting telling you about it!

-Here’s the story and how I’m tackling those fears.
+Alright, here’s the story and how I’m tackling those fears right now.
 And I’m not referring to holding the alligator you see in the photo.
 That was easy.

 I had a full-on panic about a week ago when I was preparing to launch some new programs.
 I felt pressure to get it all done, yesterday.

-The flu insisted on joining the party, but fortunately left quickly.
+The flu insisted on joining the party, ack, but it fortunately left quickly.
 Now for catch-up time.
 Avalanche alarm bells.

 Head spinning, I froze.
 I got even more nervous as nothing was getting done while I was stuck.
 (Luckily, my new assistant was moving ahead on her end.
 Glad I broke through the fear of hiring help!)